theithec/pagetools/README.md

         'pagetools.search',
         )

- all submodules need 'pagetools',
+ all submodules need 'pagetools.core',
- 'pages' needs 'widgets 'and 'menus',
+ 'pages' needs 'widgets 'and 'menus', everything else is optional.

 2. Include the urls in your project urls.py like this::